mikedh/trimesh/README.md

 # trimesh #
 [![Build Status](https://travis-ci.org/mikedh/trimesh.svg?branch=master)](https://travis-ci.org/mikedh/trimesh)

 Python (2.7-3.*) library for loading and utilizing triangular meshes.
+The goal of the library is to provide a fully featured Trimesh object which allows for easy manipulation and analysis, in the style of the excellent Polygon object in the Shapely library.

 ### Features ###
 * Import binary/ASCII STL, Wavefront, and OFF